Sailfin Glassfish, Ambassis agrammus Günther 1867

 Similar Species |

-Most similar to Ambassis agassizii but with a taller first dorsal fin and more scales in a longitudinal series. |
+Differs from the similar Agassiz's Glassfish, Ambassis agassizii, in having a taller first dorsal fin and more scales in a longitudinal series. |

 Etymology |

-The specific name agrammus is from the Greek a, meaning without and gramme for line, in reference to the absence of stripes on the caudal fin.
-The common name Glassfish relates to the transparent appearance of this species. |
+The specific name agrammus is from the Greek a (= without) and gramme (= line), in reference to the absence of stripes on the caudal fin. |

 Species Citation |

 Ambassis agrammus Günther 1867, Ann.
 Mag.
 Nat.
 Hist.
 (3)20(8): 57.
-Type locality: Cape York, QLD. |
+Type locality: Cape York, Queensland. |

 Author |